Best Things to See in Lisbon in Three Days

 Sharing is caring!

-The Best of Lisbon, the capital city of Portugal is known to have one of the best vibes of any city in Europe.
-It is easy to get around on foot or by tram, even though Lisbon is built on seven hills.
-So, while the walking can get tough uphill, the views are amazing.
+Lisbon, Portugal’s capital city, is known to have one of the best vibes of any city in Europe.
+Built on seven hills, the city is easy to explore on foot or by tram, offering fantastic views.

 How to Get to Lisbon